 - When a mentored trip is proposed, the Trips Board member should contact the mentor and remind them to answer the following questions in their trip report:

-- What were your impressions of the provisional TO?
+- What were your impressions of the TO Candidate?

-- Are there things that need to be addressed?
+- Are there issues (skills, leadership style, preparedness, etc.) that need to be addressed?

 - Is the candidate ready to lead on their own?
 Why or why not?

 - What additional training/mentoring does the candidate think they need?
 Do you agree with their self-assessment?

 - The Trips Board member should contact the mentor after the trip and make sure they file a trip report that answers these questions.

 - The Trips Board member will track and encourage candidates to complete three or more mentored paddles within 6 months upon completion of their on-water training.
 If a TO candidate is unable to complete their mentored paddles within the expected time frame the TO committee will evaluate their circumstances and develop a plan for completion.